 Levels in the new Arbiter system

-1 Attend an ECF Seminar and Pass the ECF Test
+1 Attend an ECF Seminar and pass the examination

 2 Become an ECF Arbiter

 3 Become a FIDE Arbiter

 4 Become an International Arbiter